kazu-yamamoto/witty/README.md

 If this option is specified, receiving buffers are prepared in advance.
 This option must be used with the '-r' option.

+### The '-m' option

+If this option is specified, receiving buffers are prepared by malloc(3).
+GHC's GC does not care of them.
+Sophisticated malloc(3) has an arena for each core.
+So, we don't have to manage arenas by ourselves (like '-p' option).

+This option must not be used with the '-r' option and '-p' option.

+### The '-n' option

+This option takes the number of processes.
+Instead of `+RTS -Nx` option, this option creates N processes to utilize cores.